harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux.md

 ## Introduction

 Linux faults disrupt the resources running on a Linux machine.
+This deteriorates the performance of the application.

 ## Fault compatibility matrix
 The faults have been tested for compatibility in the following Linux OS distributions: